i05nagai/memorandum/language/english_speaking.md

 * no matter how
 * bulge
 * trade
+    * buying and selling
+    * job
+        * a job, eps. one that needs special skills and that involves working with your hands, or the
+        * the building trades
+        * he's an auto mechanic/electrician by trade
+    * a trade is also any business
+        * the book/tourist trade
+    * buy and sell
     * these adults simply trades one risk for another
 * trading
     * the activity of buying and selling goods and/or service